jsalinasf/cheat_sheets/linuxCommands.md

 	systemctl status ssh (Check if service is running)

 	ufw allow ssh (Firewall utility to allow ssh into the box)

+### MAN

+Prints the manual of a command

+	man lvcreate

+Press G (uppercase) to reach the end of a document

+Press g (lowercase) to reach the beginning of the document

 ### CD: Change Directory